Arech/benchstats/README.md

 `benchstats` present results as a table: the first column correspond to a benchmark name and all other columns shows results of applying a statistical test to a corresponding metric (yes, you can supply many metrics at once and all of them will be analyzed.
 Try to append `cpu_time` to the command line above).

 Here's what a data cell of the `real_time` column mean: there were 10 samples of an alternative A (from the first positional argument - `my_main.json`) and 10 samples of an alternative B (from the second positional argument `my_feature.json`), - hence this `(10 vs 10)` text in the end.
 Mean value (hence `(means)` in the column title) for alternative A over its 10 samples was 516.5 microseconds, while mean for B was 502.8 microseconds.
 The test was using significance level 0.001 (hence the string `alpha=0.00100` in the table title) and on that level test declared that both sets aren't different from each other (hence symbol `~` between the mean values).
-Actual [p-value](https://en.wikipedia.org/wiki/P-value) for tests that didn't find a difference is not shown by default, only blank space is allocated to report it (so no text shift happens when some benchmark has differences and others don't) but you can pass `--always_show_pvalues` flag to show it.
+Actual [p-value](https://en.wikipedia.org/wiki/P-value) for tests that didn't find a difference is not shown by default, only blank space is allocated to report it (so no text shift happens when some benchmark has differences and others don't) but you can pass `--always_show_pval` flag to show it.

 To show how `benchstats` report could look like when a significant difference is found, I'll just rerun the same analysis with less restrictive significance level (and will use the opportunity to show effects of some above-mentioned flags)